The spectrum of Feynman-integral geometries at two loops: Full classification at two loops: Special cases

 where $d$ is the degree of the polynomial and the sum is over all singular points, with $m_s$ denoting their multiplicity.
 If the curve was smooth, i.e.\ if it had no singular points, it would generically have geometric (and arithmetic) genus 10.
 However, since $P_6$ vanishes doubly at seven points, it reduces the geometric genus to 3.
 As a consequence, the integral topologies $I_{3,3,3}$, $I_{3,3,3}^*$ and $I_{3,3,3}^{**}$ involve a generic curve of genus 3 at the maximal cut,\footnote{Specifically, we have numerically verified that the map from the space of kinematics to the 15 coefficients of the polynomial $\mathcal{B}_1$ has a Jacobian with full rank.
 This guarantees that the polynomial is generic, which carries over to the vanishing locus of $P_6(w_1,w_2)$ in eq.~\eqref{eq:goombaP6}.} which could in principle lie beyond the hyperelliptic realm.

 Finally, even though neither $\mathcal{E}_1$ nor $\mathcal{B}_2$ contribute to the master integrals, let us investigate their associated geometry.
 First, since they are quadratic polynomials, they do not introduce a non-trivial geometry on their own.
 Then, we can consider the combination of $\mathcal{E}_1$ with $\mathcal{B}_1$.
 In this case, taking a residue at the point where $\mathcal{E}_1$ vanishes yields a square root of a polynomial of degree 8.
 This polynomial is, however, a perfect square.
-This degeneration is again explained by eq.~\eqref{eq: degeneration_Desnanot_Jacobi}.
+This degeneration is again explained by eq.~\eqref{eq: degeneration_Desnanot_Jacobi}, which follows from the Desnanot--Jacobi identity.

 The inclusion of dots and numerators will not change the geometric nature of the leading singularities such that our results hold for all integrals in these sectors.